 People at the front of ultra-distance bike races are able to keep going with very little rest.
 Those people are likely to be the ones who are predisposed to not needing as much rest as others and are also the most experienced and know their limitations the best.
 To stay safe, you should not try to match their strategies until you’ve built up a wealth of experience and know exactly what your body and mind needs and where your limits are.

 It’s widely-known that during a race is not the time to experiment with new equipment or nutrition strategies.
 The same should apply to sleeping strategies – don’t try anything new during the race.
-During Multi-Day Training Trips you should slowly push your boundaries to know what amount of sleep is enough to keep you safe on the road so that you don’t need to experiment during a race.
+During Multi-Day Training Rides you should slowly push your boundaries to know what amount of sleep is enough to keep you safe on the road so that you don’t need to experiment during a race.

 It’s impossible to know whether the effects of sleep deprivation or impaired alertness played any role in the deaths and incidents that have occurred in bikepacking races.
 However, it is undeniable that not being fully alert while cycling is a serious safety concern.